 Similar Games With More Accessibility Features for Getting Started

 If you want to play Overboard, but it doesn't offer the Getting Started accessibility features you require, these similar games extend the Getting Started accessibility:

-Overboard has 4 accessibility features for Reading which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.
+We've documented 4 accessibility features for Reading in Overboard which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Large Clear Subtitles: Subtitles are large and clear, at least 1/20 (46 pixels on 1080 screen) the height of the screen, or can be adjusted to be.
 Considered separately from the general text of the game, the subtitles are large, clear and of good contrast.